nllz/IRTF-HRPC/draft-research.md

 Model for developing human rights protocol considerations
 ---------------------------------------------------------

-Having established how human rights relate to standards and protocols, a common vocabulary of technical concepts that impact human rights and how these technical concept can be combined to ensure that the Internet remains an enabling environment for human rights means the contours of a model for developing human rights protocol considerations has taken shape.
-This subsection provides the last step by detailing how the technical concepts identified above relate to human rights, and what questions engineers should ask themselves when developing or improving protocols.
+In the previous steps we have established that human rights relate to standards and protocols and offered a common vocabulary of technical concepts that impact human rights and how these technical concept can be combined to ensure that the Internet remains an enabling environment for human rights.
+With this the contours of a model for developing human rights protocol considerations has taken shape.
+This subsection provides the last step by detailing how specific technical concepts identified above relate to human rights, and what questions engineers should ask themselves when developing or improving protocols.
 In short, it presents a set of human rights protocol considerations.

 ### Human rights threats